 Sugar intake is partly determined by our sweet taste preference and cravings for certain foods and beverages.
 There is considerable variability in individuals' preferences and cravings for sweet foods and beverages.
-There are many factors that may impact your preference for sugary foods including the age that you are first introduced to sweets, and psychological associations between consuming these foods and certain life experiences or emotions.
-In addition to 'pleasure-generating' signals in the brain given off in response to eating or drinking something sweet, there are specialised areas in the brain that regulate both food intake and glucose (sugar) levels in the body.
-Research has shown that your intake of sweet foods can be determined by a genetic variant that regulates blood glucose levels in your body.
-People who carry the variant associated with higher sugar intake are also at higher risk of dental caries (cavities).
+Many factors may impact your preference for sugary foods, including the age when you were first introduced to sweets and psychological associations between consuming these foods and certain life experiences or emotions.
+In the brain, there are even 'pleasure-generating' signals given off in response to eating or drinking something sweet.
+Research shows that your intake of sweet foods can also be determined by a genetic variant that regulates blood glucose levels in your body.
+Excessive sugar consumption may lead to insulin resistance and type 2 diabetes, and it is associated with reduced fertility.\